Iowa’s Buddhist population grew in the last several decades with new places to practice — Cedar Rapids, Clive, Decorah. Now Indianola.

 Cedar Rapids Zen Center starts

-For more than 18 years Zuiko Redding, an ordained Soto Zen tradition Buddhist teacher, led services in a two-story house known to members as the Cedar Rapids Zen Center.
-Through morning meditations and evening Dharma talks, Zuiko taught the way of the Buddha.
+For more than 18 years Zuiko Redding, an ordained Soto Zen tradition Buddhist teacher, has taught services in a two-story house known to members as the Cedar Rapids Zen Center.
+Through morning meditations and evening Dharma talks, Zuiko has taught the way of the Buddha.
 The Sangha, a group similar to a Christian congregation, attended the center to listen to Zuiko and learn from other members.

 But before this following of nearly 70 members, the Sangha was small and new to Cedar Rapids.